danielraffel/ggb/README.md

 - **[Axios](https://axios-http.com/docs/intro)** for real-time weather data fetching from the [Open-Meteo API](https://open-meteo.com/en/docs).
 - **JavaScript** to update the weather widgets dynamically every 10 minutes, keeping the data fresh without requiring a page refresh.
 - **Local Storage** is used to save your time difference setting, enabling the weather forecast to display based on your customized time preference.
+- **Night Mode**: Automatically switches to a dark theme between 8 PM and 6 AM for easier viewing in low-light conditions.

 ## What It Does